FelixNgFender/dotfiles/README.md

 ### Misc

-websocat (for typst-preview), wmctrl, keyd, rclone, globalprotect
+fcitx5 (for keyboards), websocat (for typst-preview), wmctrl, keyd, rclone, globalprotect

 ## How stow works